AutoViML/Auto_ViML/README.md

 _Prerequsites_:
 * [Anaconda](https://docs.anaconda.com/anaconda/install/)

-To clone the AutoViz, create a new environment, and install required dependencies:
+To clone the Auto_ViML, it is better to create a new environment, and install required dependencies:

 To install from PyPi: